rhysd/vim.wasm/README.md

 ![User Interaction](./wasm-readme-images/user-interaction.png)

-User interation is very simple.
+User interaction is very simple.
 You input something with keyboard.
 Browser takes it as `KeybaordEvent` on `keydown` event and JavaScript runtime sends the input to Wasm thanks to emscripten's JS to C API.
 Sent input is added to a buffer in C layer.
 It affects the editor's state.

-An editor core implemented in C calcurates rendering events and sends it to JavaScript layer thanks to emscripten's C to JS API.
+An editor core implemented in C calculates rendering events and sends it to JavaScript layer thanks to emscripten's C to JS API.
 JavaScript runtime receives rendering events and draws them to `<canvas/>` element in the web page.